Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 • It is clearly provided for by the laws.

-• It is mandatory for the protection of life or physical integrity of the person or any other person who is bodily incapable of giving his consent or whose consent is not deemed legally valid.
+• It is mandatory for the protection of the life or physical integrity of the person or any other person who is bodily incapable of giving his consent or whose consent is not deemed legally valid.

 • Processing of personal data belonging to the parties of a contract is necessary, provided that it is directly related to the conclusion or fulfillment of that contract.